sitebay/docs/articles/guides/security/upgrading/_index.md

 show_in_lists: true
 ---

 Yo!
-Time to chat about stepping your WordPress game up with Site Bay.
+Time to chat about stepping your WordPress game up with SiteBay.
 Imagine your WordPress site like your favorite kicks: you gotta keep 'em fresh and on point.
 That's where we slide in with the updates.

 Elevating Your Site with Docker and Kubernetes

-At Site Bay, we're all about ensuring you're vibing with the latest, most secure WordPress version, no sweat required from you.
+At SiteBay, we're all about ensuring you're vibing with the latest, most secure WordPress version, no sweat required from you.
 We're doing it with a bit of tech wizardry called Docker and Kubernetes.

 Docker + Kubernetes = Your Site's Glow Up